Tips for School Educators on Reducing Start-of-Year Stress and How Kritik can Help

-On top of creating course content, educators are being inundated with questions from concerned students; adapting to new online teaching technologies that are too complex for most to use; and worried about having their in-person classes forced online if a COVID outbreak were to occur in their institution.
+On top of creating course content, as their job demands, educators are being inundated with questions from concerned students; adapting to new online teaching technologies that are too complex for most to use; worried about having their in-person classes forced online if a COVID outbreak were to occur in their institution.

 We’re going to outline how Kritik can help you by reducing the stress experienced with planning & starting a new school year.